sigmatocuher68/threados/README.md

 # threados
-very simple threaded DoS attack. uses requests.get to send get requests to a target at a fairly fast speed this is pretty much my first python project.
+very simple threaded DoS attack. uses requests.get to send get requests to a target at a fairly fast speed.
+# this is pretty much my first python project.